beetbox/beets/docs/plugins/lyrics.rst

   is setup.
   The ``google``, ``genius``, and ``tekstowo`` sources will only be enabled if BeautifulSoup is installed.
+- **synced**: Prefer synced lyrics over plain lyrics if a source offers them.
+Currently `lrclib` is the only source that provides them.
+Default: `no`.

 Here's an example of ``config.yaml``::